samyhaff/MolecularProgramming/CRNpp/README.md

 ## Running instructions

 * The main program is located in the `src/Compiler` folder
-* Running simulation for a given program file: `dotnet run - <filename> <?focussed species eg: a b c>`
+* Running simulation for a given program file: `dotnet run <program> <?focussed species eg: a b c>`
 * Example programs can be found in `src/Compiler/ProgramExamples`
-* For example, simulating the GCD program from the article, showing only the `a` and `b` species: `dotnet run - ProgramExamples/example.crn`
+* For example, simulating the GCD program from the article, showing only the `a` and `b` species: `dotnet run ProgramExamples/example.crn a b`
 * Running checks: `dotnet run checks`
 * Running module/error/formula examples: `dotnet run example <exampleName>`
 * For example, running the pi computation example: `dotnet run example "formula:pi"`